dlguswo333/chatFile-back/README.md

 The repository you are seeing is the back-end side repository.

-You can find the back-end side Github repository at [here](https://github.com/dlguswo333/chatFile-front).
+You can find the front-end side Github repository at [here](https://github.com/dlguswo333/chatFile-front).

 # How to Install chatFile
   1. Download the front-end and back-end repositories.